 Additional trainings during Volunteer service include in-service training after one to three months at your site, mid-service training, and close-of-service conference.
 You will be with your Volunteer cohort for these trainings and attention will be paid to helping you also explore and honor the diversity of US Americans within your group throughout service.

 The Peace Corps employs a community-based model during pre-service training.
 It is based on adult learning methods that emphasize individual responsibility for developing the competencies to function independently as a Volunteer.
 You will live with a family, take care of your own needs, and work either independently or in small groups to accomplish tasks that build your skill levels.
 Zambian facilitators will help you learn the necessary language and intercultural communication skills to accomplish your living and work tasks.
 You cannot be sworn-in to Peace Corps service until you have clearly demonstrated the attributes and skills necessary to meet the needs of your assignment.
 You can monitor and demonstrate your own progress through self-evaluation, consistent feedback from staff and facilitators, and participation in daily activities.
 Your success in this learning period requires full participation and, for some, a measure of sacrifice in terms of time and personal comfort.
-Investment of effort during this time will be well worth the rewards of satisfaction and well-being you will experience as a Volunteer.Following a brief orientation program, you will be taken to a current Volunteer's site to spend a few days observing firsthand what the next two years have in store for you.
-Following this first site visit, you will proceed to one of two Peace Corps training centers where you will live with a host family.
+Investment of effort during this time will be well worth the rewards of satisfaction and well-being you will experience as a Volunteer.Following a two-day orientation in the capital city Lusaka, you will proceed to one of two Peace Corps training centers where you will live with a host family in a nearby village.
 While pre-service training is extremely busy, it is also a time of excitement, discovery, and self-fulfillment.
 Drawing on your reserves of patience and humor, the effort and frustrations of functioning in a different culture will be rewarded with a sense of belonging among new friends.
 The long hours of study and practice will pay off in your ability to work effectively in a challenging job that will directly benefit a great number of people.